LowLevelLoser/ncurses_tetris/README.md

-# ncurses_tetris
+# raylib_tetris
-a simple tetris implementation in ncurses
+a simple tetris implementation in raylib

 ### Controls:
 up for spin